Haonan-DONG/rgb_3d_reconstruction/README.md

-# rgb_3d_reconstruction_pipeline
+# rgb_3d_reconstruction

-To help to learn the 3d reconstruction from rgb input, here I give sdk and lib to help you make a textured mesh from only rgb images from the traditional methods.
+To help to learn the 3d reconstruction from rgb input, this tool is developed to help you make a textured mesh from only rgb images (currently) by the traditional methods.

 ## TODO
-- [X] Unreleased Pipeline with colmap and openmvs
+- [X] Unreleased Pipeline with COLMAP and OpenMVS
-- [ ] Released Pipeline for Colmap and openMVS as a library.
+- [ ] Released Pipeline for COLMAP and openMVS as a library.
+From rgb input into textured mesh.
 - [ ] Combine Poisson Reconstruction.

-## Architectures
+- [ ] Add keyframe abstraction from SLAM-Based algorithm.
-### Sparse Reconstruction
+- [ ] ACMM Re-coding.

 ## Samples
 - [X] DTU-scan1